JonathanJohann/Independent_Research/README.md

 This assignment involves looking at the Boston Housing dataset.

-* Multivariate Linear Regression
+* Multivariate Linear Regression, kNN
-* Normalization of features via MinMaxScaler
+* Normalization of features via MinMaxScaler, preprocessing.normalize
 * Feature selection using SelectKBest
 * Usage of Pipeline
 * Parameter tuning with GridSearchCV